-When their children were young, Andrew’s parents decided homeschooling would be a good fit for their family.
+When their children were young, Andrew’s parents decided independent study would be a good fit for their family.
 They researched different avenues and chose Horizon Charter Schools because a trusted friend told them about the great experience their family was having with Horizon.
-So, when Andrew was five, they signed him up and began their homeschooling adventure together.
+So, when Andrew was five, they signed him up and began their independent study adventure together.
 When his younger sister and brother were old enough, they joined Horizon, too.

 Asked what she liked best about Horizon, Andrew’s mom, Susan, said, “My favorite thing about Horizon is our supervising teacher who has come alongside us since the beginning of our journey when Andrew entered kindergarten.
 She has been a tremendous support.”

-“We enjoy so many aspects of homeschooling,” Susan continued.
-“I am thankful for the time I’ve had at home with my children, the ability to intermingle home and school life and the flexibility and freedom with homeschooling.
-I am able to choose curriculum and teaching styles that best suit each child.
+“We enjoy so many aspects,” Susan continued.
+“I am thankful for the time I’ve had at home with my children, the ability to intermingle home and school life and the flexibility and freedom with (this program).
+I am able to choose teaching styles that best suit each child.
 The kids have been able to explore what interests them and take part in a variety of extra-curricular activities.
 We’ve been able to create our own schedule.
 When the kids were younger, their grandma would pick them up for special field trips which helped create memories that will last a lifetime.”

 In addition to spending quality family time when he was younger, Andrew enjoyed playing with his friends from school, church and the neighborhood.
 He also took karate classes for a few years and even tried his hand at playing guitar and piano.